MatchPoint

 Collaborating with my professor, we pivoted from match creation to prioritizing player-to-player connections.
 We replaced the match-finding feature with an "Interested" or "Not Interested" option on profiles, allowing players to discover others first, then setup a match after mutual interest.

-On the 'Nearby Matches' screen, users can join matches created by players nearby and set up their own match.
+Users can join matches created by players nearby, and create their own match.

 'Match' with Players

-If both players are interested in playing with each other, they are matched and then able to message and create a match.
+If both players are interested in playing with each other, they're matched and can then create a match.

 Step 4 of 6 – Low-Fidelity